About

-As a writer, I focus on creating therapeutic and inclusive stories that help young readers navigate complex emotions and circumstances.
-My debut picture book, Goodbye Sister: A Sibling's Book for Infant Loss (2022), provides families with a gentle yet evidence-based story to help them process grief together.
-I am dedicated to telling stories that serve as mirrors and windows for children of all backgrounds.
+I focus on creating stories that help young readers navigate complex emotions and circumstances.
+My debut picture book, Goodbye Sister: A Sibling's Book for Infant Loss (2022), provides families with a gentle yet evidence-based book to help them process grief together.
+I continue to develop stories that support healthy social-emotional learning through imagination, play, and family relationships.

-As a teacher of multilingual students, I specialize in ESL pedagogy and English instruction.
+As a teacher of multilingual students, I specialize in ESL pedagogy and English Language Arts instruction.
 I am deeply committed to ensuring that every student has the support they need to thrive.
-Beyond the classroom, I partner with organizations to develop curriculum units and professional development seminars that are both creative and culturally responsive.
-I strive to support students of all ages through engaging lessons based on proven instructional strategies including project-based learning, SIOP, and Comprehensible Input.
+Beyond the classroom, I partner with organizations to develop curriculum and programs that are both creative and culturally responsive.

 -

-Shakespeare Scholar: MLitt in Shakespeare in Performance from Mary Baldwin University, specializing in Practice-Based Research and Early Modern English Drama.
+Shakespeare Scholar: I earned my MLitt in Shakespeare in Performance from Mary Baldwin University, specializing in Practice-Based Research and Early Modern English Drama.

 -

-Unitarian Universalist Leader: Director of Children’s Religious Exploration for Harrisonburg Unitarian Universalists and former Executive Director of Camp Quest, Inc., promoting empathy and belonging in youth programs nationwide.
+Youth Leader: I serve as Director of Children’s Religious Exploration for Harrisonburg Unitarian Universalists.
+For the American Shakespeare Center, I was Director of College Prep Programs in addition to holding other theatre management roles at the Blackfriars Playhouse.
+As former Executive Director of Camp Quest, I worked to promote empathy and belonging in youth programs nationwide.

 -

-Organizational Facilitator: Supporting groups in building equitable decision-making systems through Sociocracy and collaborative governance since 2017.
+Organizational Facilitator: I've been supporting groups in building equitable decision-making systems through Sociocracy and collaborative governance since 2017.
+I actively support organizations in the Shenandoah Valley who want to practice collaborative governance.

 -